win7user10/Laraue.EfCoreTriggers/readme.md

         .Action(action => action
             .Condition(deletedTransaction => deletedTransaction.IsVeryfied)
             .Upsert(
-                balance => new { balance.UserId }, // If this field is matched, will be executed update operation else insert insertedTransaction => new UserBalance { UserId = insertedTransaction.UserId, Balance = insertedTransaction.Value }, // Insert, if value didn't exist
+                deletedTransaction => new UserBalance { UserId = deletedTransaction.UserId }, // If this field will match more than 0 rows, will be executed update operation for these rows else insert deletedTransaction => new UserBalance { UserId = deletedTransaction.UserId, Balance = deletedTransaction.Value }, // Insert, if value didn't exist
-                (insertedTransaction, oldUserBalance) => new UserBalance { Balance = oldUserBalance.Balance + insertedTransaction.Value }))); // Update if value existed
+                (deletedTransaction, oldUserBalance) => new UserBalance { Balance = oldUserBalance.Balance + deletedTransaction.Value }))); // Update all matched values
 ```

 More examples of using are available in Tests/NativeDbContext.cs.